-The impact of ecommerce and omni-channel delivery on the order fulfillment process can not be overstated.
+The impact of e-commerce and omni-channel delivery on the order fulfillment process can not be overstated.
 Customers are now able to shop and place orders around the clock, and they want their product delivered fast and on time.
 But even if an operation accepts and processes orders 24/7, there are often constraints to shipping windows: Due to worker shifts, for example, or exorbitant night and weekend delivery fees.

-To make up for these constraints, an operation can pick and process orders continuously and use a AS/RS to place them in a sort of buffer storage to stage them until the shipping window is open.
+To make up for these constraints, an operation can pick and process orders continuously and use an AS/RS to place them in a sort of buffer storage to stage them until the shipping window is open.
 This saves time and allows an operation to continuously produce, even when orders can not physically leave the facility.

 4. Goods-to-Person for Order Picking and Packing

 Picking and packing product for orders can be some of the most time-consuming tasks in the order fulfillment process.
 In fact, the process of walking and manually picking orders can account for more than 50 percent of the time associated with picking.
 AS/RS offers an alternative to this through the use of Goods-to-Person (G2P) order picking.

 In a goods-to-person order picking system, the worker does not physically move from product location to product location to pick an order.
 Instead, a mini-load AS/RS crane is able to retrieve the necessary stock from storage and delivery it directly to the worker, who operates in a pick/pack station.
 Once the appropriate amount of product has been picked, the stock is returned to storage and the next item needed for the order is delivered to the worker for picking.

 This can be done on a full-case or split-case basis, depending on the operation.
 In either scenario, the AS/RS can sequence product so that it makes the most logistical sense—allowing cases of heavy product to be placed on the bottom of a pallet, for example, or organizing product so that similar products are together.